-This is, of course, the most obvious choice (but it’s not necessarily the best one).
-Google is phasing out Picasa so that more people will use Google Photos, and it’s going to be very easy to switch between the two.
-It certainly does provide some advantages; it’s integrated with other Google services, including Google Drive; you don’t need to open a new account; it’s free; it offers basic editing options; it supports RAW files; and the interface is really easy to use.
+This is, of course, the most obvious choice.
+Google Photos certainly offers some advantages over Picasa; it’s integrated with other Google services (including Google Drive), you don’t need to open a new account, it’s free, it offers basic editing options, it supports photographers who use RAW files , and the interface is really easy to use.

 Unfortunately, it also has a number of drawbacks.
 The editing tools that are currently available are extremely limited, especially compared to Picasa.
 Photos that you upload from your mobile device are automatically scaled down to save room in your Drive, and you only have a limited amount of storage space for non-scaled photos.

 Basically, you’ll be making a lot of compromises.
 That said, it’s not a bad option.
 The automatic uploader makes sure that all of your photos are backed up in the cloud, and because it’s a Google product, sharing is made very easy.
-There are also both web-based and mobile options, which is really nice if you do a lot of smartphone photography as well as taking pictures with your camera.
+There are also both web-based and mobile options, which is really nice if you do a lot of smartphone photography.

 You also get editing tools powered by Aviary; they’re not the best, but you can do all of the basics that you’re likely to need, like adjusting brightness and contrast, and getting rid of red-eye.

-Dropbox is an extremely versatile and useful cloud storage app.
+Dropbox is extremely versatile , making it a useful cloud storage app.
 And although it doesn’t offer any editing options, Dropbox still gets a mention here for its ease of use and simplicity.
 Whip up a set of folders for organizing your photos, upload them, and you’re good to go.
 That’s all there is to it.

-And while $100 per year isn’t cheap, it’s not too bad for a terabyte of space.
+And while $100/year isn’t cheap, it’s not too bad for 1TB of space.
 The biggest advantage here is that extra space can be used for anything else, as well.
-You could store music in the cloud, use it for workplace collaboration, or any of the other things people do with Dropbox on a regular basis.
+You could store music in the cloud or for workplace collaboration.

 The best thing about Picasa was that it was great for organization and also had capable editing tools as well.
 Unfortunately, that’s a bit of a rarity in the photo management software scene, so many of the apps listed here will only perform one of those functions.
 You may have to start using two different pieces of software to manage and edit your photos.

-This recommendation from one of our reader includes a few editing tools, but it’s best used as an image organizer.
+XnView MP includes a few editing tools, but it’s best used as an image organizer.
 The interface isn’t particularly pleasing, but it does provide a lot of information about your photos at a glance, like filename, size, date taken, and lens details.
-One of the most useful things you can do with XnView MP is tag your photos so you can easily keep track of groups that don’t occupy the same location
+One of the most useful things you can do with XnView MP is tag your photos so you can easily keep track of groups that don’t occupy the same location.

 The Photoshop family of software has been the industry standard in photo editing and management for a long time, and there’s a good reason: it’s really good at what it does.
 Elements is like a stripped-down version of Photoshop that helps you organize and edit all of your photos.

-The downside to using Elements is its price: $100.
+The downside to using Elements is its price tag.

 If your needs are simple, and you just want a program that will help you organize your photos and do the most basic of edits, JetPhoto could be a contender.
 The Studio version of the app is free (though you’ll need to upgrade to the Pro version to work with RAW files), and provides a good-enough interface to keep your photos organized.

 The editing tools are about as basic as they come, so you’ll want to rely on an image editor for making any tweaks.
-JetPhoto is definitely best at organizing, and is a decent lightweight app for what it provides.
-It’s also available for both Windows and Mac.
+JetPhoto is definitely best at organizing and is a decent lightweight app for what it provides.
+It’s also available for both Windows and macOS.

-Features like layers, curves, levels, and a whole library of extensions are usually reserved for more expensive photo-editing apps, but Paint.NET packs all of these for free.
+Features like layers, curves, levels, and a whole library of brilliant Paint.NET extensions are usually reserved for more expensive photo-editing apps, but Paint.NET boasts all of these for free.
 It’s not the prettiest editor out there, but it gets the job done, and won’t cost you a dime.
-Unfortunately, however, it’s Windows-only.
+Unfortunately, however, it’s only available on Windows.